stonepros/stone/doc/releases/luminous.rst

         "ceph version 10.2.6 (...)": 3,
      }

 #.
-Upgrade all CephFS daemons by upgrading packages and restarting
+Upgrade all StoneFS daemons by upgrading packages and restarting
    daemons on all hosts::

      # systemctl restart ceph-mds.target